ruotianluo/ruotianluo.github.io/_posts/2015-12-15-learn-torch-neural-style.markdown

 This posts will cover this cool application: given a content picture and an artwork, generate a new picture with content of the content picture and style of the artwork.
 The following picture is copied from their paper.
 <div> <img src="/assets/neural_style/neural_style.jpg" title="What neural styles does!"></div>
-Em..
-Unfortunately there will be no more pictures in the post.
+<strike>Em..
+Unfortunately there will be no more pictures in the post.</strike>

-You can browse their [github](https://github.com/jcjohnson/neural-style), there are plenty of demos.
-And you can also read their paper, to understand the principle or see more pictures.
+You can browse the [jcjohnson/neural-style](https://github.com/jcjohnson/neural-style), there are plenty of demos.
+This one is torch implenmentation, and there are some other implenmentation in different tools.
+And you can also read the [original paper](http://arxiv.org/abs/1508.06576), to understand the principle or see more pictures.

 It is similar to many image reconstructions using neural network: instead of optimizing network weights, fix the weights, and do gradient descent on image input.
 So, what we need is how to define the loss.